HEPA

-HEPA (/ˈhɛpə/, high-efficiency particulate air) filter, also known as high-efficiency particulate absorbing filter and high-efficiency particulate arrestance filter, is an efficiency standard of air filters.
+HEPA (/ˈhɛpə/, high efficiency particulate air, or high efficiency particulate arresting) is an efficiency standard of air filters.
+A HEPA filter is an air filter meeting such a standard.

-Filters meeting the HEPA standard must satisfy certain levels of efficiency.
+A HEPA filter must satisfy certain levels of efficiency.
 Common standards require that a HEPA air filter must remove—from the air that passes through—at least 99.95% (ISO, European Standard) or 99.97% (ASME, U.S. DOE) of particles whose diameter is equal to 0.3 μm, with the filtration efficiency increasing for particle diameters both less than and greater than 0.3 μm.
-HEPA filters capture pollen, dirt, dust, moisture, bacteria (0.2-2.0 μm), virus (0.02-0.3 μm), and submicron liquid aerosol (0.02-0.5 μm).
+HEPA filters capture pollen, dirt, dust, moisture, bacteria (0.2–2.0 μm), viruses (0.02–0.3 μm), and submicron liquid aerosol (0.02–0.5 μm).
 Some microorganisms, for example, Aspergillus niger, Penicillium citrinum, Staphylococcus epidermidis, and Bacillus subtilis are captured by HEPA filters with photocatalytic oxidation (PCO).
 A HEPA filter is also able to capture some viruses and bacteria which are ≤0.3 μm.
 A HEPA filter is also able to capture floor dust which contains bacteroidia, clostridia, and bacilli.

 HEPA was commercialized in the 1950s, and the original term became a registered trademark and later a generic trademark for highly efficient filters.
 HEPA filters are used in applications that require contamination control, such as the manufacturing of hard disk drives, medical devices, semiconductors, nuclear, food and pharmaceutical products, as well as in hospitals, homes, and vehicles.

 Mechanism

 HEPA filters are composed of a mat of randomly arranged fibers.
 The fibers are typically composed of polypropylene or fiberglass with diameters between 0.5 and 2.0 micrometers.
 Most of the time, these filters are composed of tangled bundles of fine fibers.
 These fibers create a narrow convoluted pathway through which air passes.
 When the largest particles are passing through this pathway, the bundles of fibers behave like a kitchen sieve which physically blocks the particles from passing through.
 However, when smaller particles pass with the air, as the air twists and turns, the smaller particles cannot keep up with the motion of the air and thus they collide with the fibers.
-The smallest particles have very little inertia and they always move around the air molecules like they are bombarded by these molecules (Brownian motion).
+The smallest particles have very little inertia and move randomly as a result of collisions with individual air molecules (Brownian motion).
 Because of their movement, they end up crashing into the fibers.
-Key factors affecting its functions are fiber diameter, filter thickness, and face velocity.
+Key factors affecting its functions are fiber diameter, filter thickness, and face velocity, which is the measured air speed at an inlet or outlet of a heating ventilation and air conditioning (HVAC) system.
+Face velocity is measured in m/s and can be calculated as the volume flow rate (m3/s) divided by the face area (m2).
 The air space between HEPA filter fibers is typically much greater than 0.3 μm.
-HEPA filters in very high level for smallest particulate matter.
 Unlike sieves or membrane filters, where particles smaller than openings or pores can pass through, HEPA filters are designed to target a range of particle sizes.
 These particles are trapped (they stick to a fiber) through a combination of the following three mechanisms: